fastoch/Networking/Computer_Networking.md

 **Stateful inspection**:
 The firewall will only examine the state of the connection between networks.
-Specifically, when a connection is made from an internal network to an external network, the firewall will not examine
+Specifically, when a connection is made from an internal network to an external network, the firewall will not examine any packets
-any packets returning from the external connection.
+returning from the external connection.
 As a general rule, external connections are not allowed to be initiated with the internal network.

-Firewalls are the first line of defense in protecting the internal network from outside threats.

 ---